aosp-mirror/platform_bionic/README.md

 Updating tzdata
 ---------------

-This is fully automated:
+This is fully automated (and these days handled by the libcore team, because they own icu, and that needs to be updated in sync with bionic):

-  1. Run update-tzdata.py.
+  1. Run update-tzdata.py in external/icu/tools/.

 Verifying changes